 - The claimant should receive a preliminary response within two weeks of the the complaint being officially received, in addition to a brief description regarding the estimated official response date.

-- If the request is not a field test of the Commissioner, the request will be sent to another complaint handling body (the applicant will be informed of this).
+- If the request is not under the ombudsman's authority, the request will be transferred to the appropriate address (the applicant will be informed of this).

-- After collecting information relating to the case (e.g. medical records) and transferring the complaint against whom the complaint was made, one of the following will be decided:
+- After collecting information relating to the case (e.g. medical records) and transferring the complaint to the person it was made against for response, one of the following will be decided:

-- Summoning the cause against whom the complaint was made and/or facing calls for clarification.
+- Summoning the claimant and/or the one the claim was made against for clarification.

 - The establishment of a committee of inquiry.
 See details below.